 Internal-facing lines of business

 Serving our internal customers of City employees and departments, DoIT builds and operates the City's corporate communications and computing assets, allowing City government to better manage information and deliver services to constituents more efficiently.
-This includes network and phone support, desktop services, server and operating system support, messaging, mobile computing and guest wireless, as well as maintaining the public safety radio system for King, Snohomish and Pierce counties and maintaining the City's fiber program, laying and leasing fiber in an effort to connect the whole City to high-speed internet/fiber to the home.
+This includes network and phone support, desktop services, server and operating system support, messaging, mobile computing and guest wireless, as well as maintaining the public safety radio system for King County and the City's fiber program.

 The City's Office of Information Security, also run through DoIT, protects the city's computing systems and computer networks, along with providing security guidance to residents of Seattle.